balak26/airbnb-clone-project/README.md

 - Create wireframes, mockups, and user flows.
 - Collaborate with frontend/back-end developers to align functionality with design.
 - Conduct usability testing and refine interfaces.

+## 🧰 Technology Stack

+This project utilizes a modern full-stack architecture to ensure scalability, performance, and maintainability.
+Below are the core technologies and their roles in the Airbnb Clone Project:

+### ⚙️ Backend

+- **Django**: A high-level Python web framework used to build the backend of the application.
+It simplifies rapid development, handles server-side logic, and supports RESTful or GraphQL APIs.

+- **GraphQL**: A query language for APIs used instead of traditional REST.
+It allows the frontend to request only the data it needs, improving performance and flexibility in data exchange.

+### 🗃️ Database

+- **MySQL**: A powerful, open-source relational database used to store and manage structured data such as users, bookings, listings, reviews, and payments.

+### 🔐 Security & Authentication

+- **JWT (JSON Web Tokens)**: Used to securely authenticate users and manage session tokens.
+It enables stateless, scalable authentication.

+- **HTTPS**: Ensures encrypted communication between the client and server, protecting sensitive user data during transmission.

+### 🧪 DevOps & CI/CD

+- **GitHub**: Used for version control and team collaboration.
+It allows developers to manage code changes, pull requests, and track issues efficiently.

+- **GitHub Actions**: A CI/CD tool that automates testing, linting, and deployment pipelines to ensure continuous integration and delivery.

+- **Docker**: Used to containerize the application, ensuring consistency across different environments and simplifying deployment.

+- **Cloud Hosting (e.g., AWS, Heroku)**: Provides scalable infrastructure for deploying the application to staging and production environments.

+### 🖥️ Frontend (Optional/Extendable)

+- **React** *(suggested)*: While not covered in the initial scope, React can be used to build the frontend interface that interacts with the GraphQL API.